 And I’m going to share what happened.
-Because on this blog we are exploring unusual things…things like financial independence that may seem improbable at first.
+Because on this blog we are exploring unusual things that may seem improbable at first.

 This one involved me getting way outside my comfort zone.
 It took me a while to gather up the courage…first to do it and then to write about it.

 But it was fun…and:

 1) it illustrates some interesting lessons about negotiations.

 2) I try to be as honest as possible.